CMU-CREATE-Lab/breathecam_v4/Code/pi_cam/README.md

 sudo rpi-clone sda
 ```

-Usually you will want to do what clone.sh does, set the host name to "hosta", set the volume label to "hosta", and skip some confirm prompts:
+Usually you will want to do what `clone.sh` does --- set the host name to "hosta", set the volume label to "hosta", and skip some confirm prompts:
 ```
   sudo rpi-clone sda -s hosta -L hosta -U
 ```

 One advantage of rpi-clone is that it uses rsync to transfer files, so if the modification is small it will go much faster than a full bit-copy.  clone.sh doesn't run parallel instances because rpi-clone can't handle that (a fixed mount point, for one thing.)
 ### Clone procedure

-Set up a 4-port USB hub attached to bcinit.local.
+Set up a 4-port USB hub attached to `bcinit.local`.
 Physically label four USB SD card *readers* A, B, C, D. Physically label four SD *cards* A, B, C, D and install them into the readers, but *do not* insert the card readers into the USB hub yet.

 Do this *before* inserting the card readers with the SD cards to be cloned:
 ```